 Digital access to data and reporting

 Our availability is supported by our nationwide service centre that serves customers, residents and tenants.
-Outside opening hours, enquiries ae forwarded to our emergency service, so that help is always available.
+Outside of our opening hours, enquiries are forwarded to our on-call emergency service, so that help is always available.

 Quality guarantee to customers

-We wish to ensure service deliveries to our customers, tenants and partners of consistent high quality.
-DEAS’ quality management system achieved certification in accordance with the ISO 9001:2015 standard in October 2016.
+It is our aim to ensure service deliveries to our customers, tenants, and partners of consistently high quality.
+DEAS’ quality management system is certified in accordance with the ISO 9001:2015 standard, as of October 2016.

-In 2017, the part of our quality management system that includes our Facility Service products at customers’ properties achieved certification, so that now all of DEAS is covered by ISO 9001:2015 certification.
+In 2017, the part of our quality management system that includes our Facility Service products at customers’ properties achieved ISO certification, so that now all of DEAS is covered by the ISO 9001:2015 certification.

 On the basis of DEAS’ quality management system, we can provide audit declarations to support our customers’ compliance requirements:

-- 3402 - IT statement of assurance: Today, DEAS offers key customers a ‘3402 IT statement of assurance’, which concerns external auditing of DEAS’ IT set-up, including organisation, risk management, policy, procedures and controls.
+- ISAE 3402 – IT Assurance Report on Controls at a Service Organization: Today, DEAS offers key customers a “3402 IT Assurance Report on Controls at a Service Organization,” which concerns external auditing of DEAS’ IT set-up, including organisation, risk management, policy, procedures and controls.

-There may be customers that we decline to work with – such as customers who do not wish to comply with the aforementioned framework.
-It may also concern customers who may not wish to adhere to legislation, or the intention behind the legislation, or who otherwise do not practice ethical ownership and operation of real estate/investments.
+There may be customers that we decline to work with – such as customers who are not willing to comply with the aforementioned framework.
+It may also concern customers who may not desire to adhere to legislation, or the intention behind the legislation, or who otherwise do not practice ethical ownership and operation of real property/investments.

-As a member of SBA – Servicebranchens Arbejdsgiverforening (the Service Sector's Employer Association) – every year we apply for renewal of our Service Standard approval.
-The Service Standard is a quality stamp to assure our customers that a Facility Service agreement with us is an ethical and sustainable solution.
+As a member of SBA – Servicebranchens Arbejdsgiverforening (The Employers’ Association in the Service Sector) – every year we apply for renewal of our Service Standards approval.
+The Service Standards is a quality stamp to assure our customers that a Facility Service agreement with us is an ethical and sustainable solution.

-The standard obliges us to provide high-quality services and imposes a number of requirements on us, including staff training, collective agreements, contracts with subcontractors, updated service certificates, insurance terms and environmental considerations.
+The Standards obligate us to provide high-quality services and imposes a number of requirements on us, including staff training, collective agreements, contracts with subcontractors, updated service certificates, insurance terms and environmental considerations.

-DEAS achieved accreditation in 2018 and has received a certificate for this.
-Our objective is for this accreditation to be renewed in 2019.
+DEAS achieved accreditation in 2019 and has received a certificate for this.
+We expect this accreditation to be renewed in 2020.

 Tenants and residents

-It is our responsibility to ensure secure conditions for our more than 77,000 commercial and residential tenants, cooperative housing association members and owner-occupied flat owners.
-It is important to us that the users of the properties we manage receive professional service, with respect for their Individual needs, regardless of age, gender, nationality and status.
+It is our responsibility to ensure secure conditions for our more than 68,000 commercial and residential tenants, cooperative housing association members and owner-occupied flat owners.
+Taking this into regard, it is very important to us that the users of the properties we manage receive professional service with respect for their individual needs, regardless of age, gender, nationality or status.

 Clear communication on complicated topics

-One of our most important tasks is to ensure that our tenants understand the complicated rules of the Danish Tenancy Act.
-We therefore often play an ‘expert role’ in relation to our tenants, cooperative housing association members and owner-occupied flat owners.
+One of our most important tasks is to ensure that our tenants understand the complicated rules of the Danish Rent Act (Lejeloven).
+Therefore we often play an “expert role” in relation to our tenants, cooperative housing association members and owner-occupied flat owners.